ssalvaterra/LIB-201/transcribing.md

 * Make note of things you don't understand, and Google them to see if you can make sense of the reference.
 * You might find something interesting that you want to come back to!
 Take notes of the letters you transcribe, and what you find interesting about them.

+While it is long, I highly recommend watching <a href="https://youtu.be/-cDD9P0rnLw">this video</a> of transcribing a letter from start to finish.
+Feel free to follow along in corresponding sections!

 ## Check-in

 Practice transcribing a few lines, staying true to the original text with the <a href="https://muw.instructure.com/courses/17249/quizzes/66181">0.Transcribing Check-in</a>.